EXCLUSIVE-Musk feels 'super bad' about economy, needs to cut 10% of Tesla jobs | Business

 EXCLUSIVE-Musk feels 'super bad' about economy, needs to cut 10% of Tesla jobs

 Musk has warned in recent weeks about the risks of recession, but his email ordering a hiring freeze and staff cuts was the most direct and high-profile message of its kind from the head of an automaker.
-So far, demand for Tesla cars and other electric vehicles (EV) has remained strong and many traditional indicators of a downturn - including increasing dealer inventories and incentives in the United States - have not materialized.
+"Elon Musk has a uniquely informed insight into the global economy.

 Tesla CEO Elon Musk has a "super bad feeling" about the economy and needs to cut about 10% of jobs at the electric carmaker, he said in an email to executives seen by Reuters.
 The message, sent on Thursday and titled "pause all hiring worldwide", came two days after the billionaire told staff to return to the workplace or leave, and adds to a growing chorus of warnings from business leaders about the risks of recession.